 Any company in a supply chain maintains inventory to be able to fulfill demand.
 When turnover rises, stock levels are increased: desired inventory is generally determined based on actual turnover.

 Imagine AkzoNobel raises its inventory levels, which results in additional demand for DSM upstream.
 This temporary rise in sales makes DSM react by increasing its own inventory levels, which translates as higher demand for the next firm up the supply chain.
 SABIC, DSM's supplier, experiences the combined increase of both AkzoNobel's active stocking and DSM's additional ordering to maintain its stock over sales ratio.
 However, these extra sales do not stem from a growth of the end market, but are just a temporary uplift in demand because of a rise in desired inventory levels further down the supply chain.
 Every company in the chain reacts to this stock building effect and pushes it through the chain.
-This trend thus results in waving inventory levels, which are magnified the higher up the supply chain a company is positioned (see figure 3).
-The more companies between the end market and a supplier, the larger the stock depth and the more volatile the demand at the supplier's level (4).
-This effect is an important driver of the cyclicality in the basic industries.
-For decreasing stock levels, the effects accumulate in the opposite direction.
+This trend thus results in waving inventory levels, which are larger the higher up the supply chain a company is positioned (see figure 3).